DysonParra/lib-cli-flag-processor-c/README.md

 # Makefile
 There's some important variables:
   - appName
-    The name of the source file with main method withouth extension.
+    The name of the source file with main method without extension.
   - prefferDynamic
     If there are a dynamic lib (.dll) and a static lib (.a) for the same source file (.c), when create the binary file it need to decide which use to generate the binary, so if the value is 0 use the static, and else use the dynamic.